Author Updates

 November 2024

-Book Two of the New Foundation Project series is titled The Third Age – and will be out later this month!
+Book Two of the New Foundation Project series, The Third Age, is now available!
 The story picks up right where A Signal for Redemption ended.
 With the ark ship now on the ground, Piers and the others have new challenges to deal with—as well as some unresolved matters from the past few months.
 The aristocrats of the Great Houses of Merra, already locked in a power struggle with Lord Kor of House Ettori, now must negotiate a new balance that includes the ship.
 The Starborn must shape a new future for their nomadic society now that their prophecies have been fulfilled.
 And the ship’s people must adapt to life on a planet where there is no advanced technology.
 For Piers, there are also some tricky personal questions of family, love, and home.
 That’s the agenda before anything else goes wrong…

 August 2024